cedowens/Spotlight-Enum-Kit/README.md

 Repo of Swift and JXA projects to leverage macOS Spotlight db data for the following:

-- Check for FDA Access from your current App Context Using mdquery API calls **(TCC-Checker-mdquery.js)**
+- Check for FDA Access from your current App Context Using mdquery API calls **(TCC-Checker-mdquery.js and TCC-Checker-Swift-mdquery)**

 - View TCC folder permissions **(TCC-Checker.js and TCC-Checker-Swift)**